Wales's second largest city, initially sprang up around its Norman castle.

-Swansea, Wales's second largest city, initially sprang up around its Norman castle.
-It became a boom town during the 18th-c, growing rich from the local metal smelting industries.
+Swansea became a boom town during the 18th-century, growing rich from the local metal smelting industries.
 The heart of the city was destroyed in WWII by heavy bombing, which swept away much of its ancient heritage.
 However, the old castle ruins can still be found in Castle Bailey Street and the remains of an 14th-c fortified manor house still stand in Wind Street.
 The city's 15th-c parish church (St Mary) was rebuilt in 1955 and the restored Old Guildhall now houses the Dylan Thomas Centre.

 In 1919, the former Technical College became Swansea university and now occupies several key buildings in the town.
 The city centre has been remodeled many times over the years and the old docks have recently been transformed into an ultra modern marina complex.
 You can often see swans swimming in the sea around the marina area, however, the name Swansea actually derives from the Norse terms 'Sweyn' and 'ey', which means an inlet or an island.

 The jewel in Swansea's crown is the magnificent wide sandy bay that sweeps around the coastline to the Mumbles, located at the edge of the beautiful Gower Peninsular.
 Not only is the city blest with beautiful green flag beaches, some 900 acres of landscaped parkland can also be found within its boundaries.
 Included in the 50 or so parks and gardens are the lovely Clyne Gardens, Singleton Botanic Gardens, Victoria Park and Brynmill Park.
 Yet more greenery can also be found at Swansea's Plantasia; a giant glass pyramid, which houses a tropical rainforest, complete with primates, lizards and snakes.

 Swansea's friendly town centre has a mix of big